LOWER MAINLAND PURPOSE SOCIETY

 - Experience delivering community-based services to youth and their families.

-- Knowledge of working with mental health and neurological disorders.
+- Knowledge of working with mental health and complex developmental conditions.

 - Knowledge of sexual exploitation and experience working with sexually exploited youth.